* Aliyev accuses BP of "false promises" on oil output

 * Western firms losing ground to Russians, Kazakhs

-(Adds analysts) By Afet Mehdiyeva and Dmitry Zhdannikov
+(Adds details, background) By Afet Mehdiyeva and Dmitry Zhdannikov

 BAKU/LONDON, Oct 11 (Reuters) - Azerbaijan accused BPon Wednesday of making "false promises" on oil output and saidthe state had missed out on $8 billion of potential revenuesfrom what is one of the company's biggest projects in the world.